avaneev/biteopt/README.md

 was based on a wider selection of functions proposed by global optimization researchers, without focus on synthetic parameter space transformations.
-CBiteOpt stands parameter space offsetting and orthogonal scaling pretty well, but partially fails when the space is rotated.
+CBiteOpt stands parameter space offsetting and orthogonal scaling pretty well, but partially fails when the space is rotated (a good solution is obtained, but not the theoretical optimum).

 As a matter of sport curiosity, BiteOpt is able to solve in reasonable time almost all functions proposed in classic academic literature on global